bypasslane/android-code-challenge/README.md

 Design and build an application that displays a restaurant menu for a point-of-sale.
 Use the defined schemas and payloads provided below to meet the requirements of this challenge.

 ## Fetching the Menu
-Retrieve by sending a `GET` request to the `GET /menus/:uuid` endpoint.
+Retrieve a menu by sending a `GET` request to the `GET /menus/:uuid` endpoint.
 Use the uuid `5ced2fea-9155-11ea-bb37-0242ac130002` to fetch the menu for the challenge.
 A sample response follows:
 ```